eddiejpot/beer-right-back/README.md

 **Social Network**

-1. Able to search for friends (mvp)
+1. Able to search for friends (mvp) - if cannot search for friends, QR code?
 2. Able to add & delete friends (mvp)

 **Beer Transfer**